alex-oleshkevich/mailers/README.md

 #### StreamTransport

-Writes messages into open stream.
+Writes messages into the open stream.

 ```python
 from mailers import StreamTransport, EmailMessage